The Australian Government

 The Senate is composed of 76 members.
 Unlike the House of Representatives, membership of the Senate is divided evenly between the states.
 Each state has 12 senators, and the Northern Territory and the Australian Capital Territory have 2 senators each.
 The Senate was established this way to ensure that the larger states could not use their majority in the House of Representatives to pass laws that disadvantaged the smaller states.

 The Constitution is silent on the role of political parties in parliament.
 It does not make any reference to a government party, an opposition party or minor parties, or to roles like Prime Minister and Leader of the Opposition.
 These are conventions that have been adopted to assist the smooth operation of the legislature.

 The executive is the administrative arm of government, and is made up of government employees (the public service) working in a number of departments and agencies.
 The executive is empowered by the laws of Australia to put those laws into operation and uphold those laws once they have begun to operate.

-A Minister is a member of the legislature who has been chosen to also work as part of the executive, usually with responsibility for matters on a specific topic (his portfolio).
-The Prime Minister also serves as Australia's Head of Government.
-Ministers (including the Prime Minister) are not mentioned anywhere in the Constitution, but their roles are accepted as being important conventions that help to ensure an efficient executive.
+A Minister is a member of the legislature who has been chosen to also work as part of the executive, usually with responsibility for matters on a specific topic (his/her portfolio).

 The judiciary is the legal arm of the government.